The signs of teenage depression come in four main areas:

 There is hope and you are worth it!

-The first sign of depression can be a red flag in your life letting you know that you are not taking care of yourself properly.
+The first sign of depression can be a red flag in your life letting you know that something is wrong.
 Find out what you are missing.
-Click to find where there is hope.
+Click here to find where there is hope.

 If someone you love is suffering with signs of teenage depression, read: When Depression Hurts Those Around You